Event Driven Clustering Algorithm: Introduction

 \section{Introduction}

-Event camera is a novel technology that pose a paradigm shift in visual acquisition.
-Instead of sampling the field of view in a certain frame-rate, each pixel of event camera is asynchronously independent, and reports an ``event'' each time it feels a brightness change.
-Event cameras can easily capture fast motions, and enjoy some built-in systemic advantages, such as high dynamic range, and temporal resolution of microseconds.
-Due to these features, event cameras can potentially bring added value for variety of tasks, such as: detection and classification, tracking, motion segmentation, optical flow estimation, 3D and image reconstruction, pose estimation and SLAM \cite{key-1,key-2}.
+Event cameras represent a paradigm shift in visual sensing.
+Unlike conventional cameras that sample the scene at a fixed frame rate, each pixel in an event camera operates independently and asynchronously, generating an \textquotedblleft event\textquotedblright{} whenever it detects a change in brightness.
+This sensing mechanism enables the capture of extremely fast motion while providing several intrinsic advantages, including high dynamic range and microsecond-level temporal resolution.
+Due to these properties, event cameras have the potential to significantly improve a wide range of applications, including object detection and classification, tracking, motion segmentation, optical flow estimation, 3D reconstruction, pose estimation, and simultaneous localization and mapping (SLAM) \cite{key-1,key-2}.

-However, it is challenging to exploit the potential of event camera, as one needs to develop suitable novel methods to work with the camera and optimize its signal, such as in \cite{key-3-1,key-4-1,key-5-1,key-6-1,key-7}.
-In addition, one needs to develop algorithms that are suitable to the sparse asynchronous high resolution output of the camera, that process this special data effectively.
-A lot of effort is invested by the research community in this direction (see \cite{key-7,key-8-1,key-9-1,key-10-1,key-11,key-12,key-13,key-14,key-15,key-16,key-17,key-18,key-19,key-20} for some examples).
-In particular, one can find in the literature asynchronous clustering methods and algorithms for various event camera applications \cite{key-21,key-22,key-23,key-24,key-25}.
+Despite these advantages, effectively exploiting event camera data remains challenging.
+The asynchronous and sparse nature of the data requires the development of novel processing methods tailored to this sensing paradigm (see \cite{key-3-1}-\cite{key-7}).
+In addition, algorithms must efficiently handle high-resolution, temporally ordered streams of events.
+Consequently, considerable effort has been devoted to developing event-based methods (see, e.g. \cite{key-8-1}-\cite{key-20}).
+In particular, several asynchronous clustering approaches for event-based data have been proposed (see \cite{key-21}-\cite{key-25}).